cunnane/xloil/docs/source/Events.rst

  * Workbook name
  * Cancel - False when the event occurs.
 If the event procedure sets this argument to True, the workbook doesn't close when the procedure is finished.

+The event is not called for each workbook when Excel exits.

 WorkbookBeforeSave
 ------------------